On the Impossible Safety of Large AI Models: Four features of LAIM training

-In the case of language, authentic users' data distributions are clearly very \emph{heterogeneous}~\cite{LianZZHZL17,KarimireddyKMRS20,RichtarikSF21}.
+In the case of language, authentic users' datasets are arguably very \emph{heterogeneous}~\cite{wang2017heterogeneous,LianZZHZL17,KarimireddyKMRS20,RichtarikSF21}.
 More precisely, the distribution of texts generated by a given user greatly diverges from the distribution of texts generated by another user.
-This is evidenced by the fact that it is often possible to guess the author of a message~\cite{coulthard2004author,madigan2005author}, simply based on the content of the message.
-Of course, this will be especially the case if the message contains highly identifiable information, such as the names of the recipient of the message, or a sequence of controversial judgments.
-But even if the message does not explicitly expose such information, its writing style often suffice to expose the more probable author identity~\cite{friedman2019,wright2017,vijayakumar2019}.
+This is evidenced by the fact that it is often possible to guess the author of a message, simply based on its content~\cite{coulthard2004author,madigan2005author}.
+Of course, this is especially the case if the message contains highly identifiable information, such as the names of the recipient, or a sequence of judgments on different topics.
+However, even if the message does not explicitly expose such information, the writing style often suffices to expose the more probable author identity~\cite{friedman2019,wright2017,vijayakumar2019}.

-We can formalize more precisely a notion of \emph{fundamental heterogeneity} for users' language generation.
-Namely, note that the data used by \emph{foundation models} is typically a set of feature-label pairs of the form $(context, word)$, where the $context$ is a set of words surrounding the $word$.
+We can provide a more precise a notion of \emph{fundamental heterogeneity} for users' language auto-completion.
+Namely, note that the data used by LLMs in auto-completion tasks is typically a set of feature-label pairs of the form $(context, word)$, where the $context$ is a set of words surrounding the $word$.
 Consider the cases where the $context$ is equal to ``my name is'', ``Republicans are'', or ``vaccines are''.
-Clearly, different users would complete the phrase differently, meaning that the different users are using different \emph{labeling functions}.
+Clearly, different users would complete the sentence differently, meaning that the different users are using different \emph{labeling functions}.
+We stress that this heterogeneity in the users' labeling functions can be regarded as a \emph{fundamental heterogeneity}, as means that different users will provide fundamentally different datapoints, even if they provide a large amount of them.

-We stress that this heterogeneity in the users' labeling functions can be regarded as a \emph{fundamental heterogeneity}, as it would still remain \emph{even if} all users labeled an infinite amount of times the same inputs.
-This heterogeneity highlights an irreconcilable disagreement between users over which \emph{foundation model} should be learned.
-While some users would prefer to complete the sentence ``the greatest of all time tennis player is'' by ``Roger Federer'', others would prefer to complete it by ``Novak Djokovic'', or by ``Rafael Nadal''.
-This is sharp contrast with image classification and language emotion classification tasks, where different users usually label a single image or text similarly.